jkburges/jkburges.github.io/_drafts/on_the_road_to_cd.md

 # Why
-We all know the benefits of CD (right?), but how do they specifically apply to our organisation?
+There's plenty written on the benefits of CD (right?), but how do they specifically apply to our organisation?
 Here are a few examples:

-* currently, it often takes several weeks to realise the value of an idea into deployed, production software;
+* currently, it often takes several weeks to realise the value of an idea into deployed, production software and often there's confusion over whether a particular feature is "done";
 * a lack of time to spend on "innovating" (i.e. implementing those features which people *think* would be a good idea but there never seems to be time for); and
 * it's common to have to manage backporting of critical bug fixes to already deployed versions (instead of just fixing on master and deploying)